gtechatfg/badass-projects/README.md

 ## Badass Projects

-A Library of badass projects by the µLearners..
+A Library of badass works by the µLearners..